drakmor/spark_player/README.md

 > `npm config set color false`
 > Note that this change takes effect when a new command prompt window is opened; the current window will not be affected.

-Build a local copy of Hola Player
+Build a local copy of Spark Player

 ```bash
 grunt